Learning normalized image densities via dual score matching: Analysis of the learned energy-based model

 \subsection{Distribution of energies and relationship to image content}

 We now study properties of the learned energy model.
 What is the entropy (average energy) of the image dataset?
 Do all images have the same probability?
 If not, what determines the probability of an image?
-To investigate these questions, we compute the log probability of all $50,000$ images in the ImageNet test set in \Cref{fig:energy_distribution}.
-We express log probability in units of decibels per dimension (dB/dim), computed as $\frac1d 10\log_{10} p_\theta(x)$.
-In this scale, an additive change of $10$ dB/dim corresponds to a multiplicative change in probability density of $10^d$.
+To investigate these questions, we compute the log probability of all $50,000$ images in the ImageNet64 test set.
+We express log probability in units of decibels per dimension (dB/dim), computed as $\frac1d 10\log_{10} p_\theta(x)$, with $d = 64 \times 64 = 4096$.
+In this scale, an increase of $10$ dB/dim corresponds to a multiplicative rescaling of the probability density by a factor of $10^d$.

-\paragraph{Entropy.} The average of $-\log p_\theta(x)$ provides an estimate of the differential entropy of ImageNet, which is here equal to $-11.4$ dB/dim.
+\paragraph{Entropy.} The average value of $-\log p_\theta(x)$ provides an estimate of $-11.4$ dB/dim for the differential entropy of ImageNet.
 Note that the uniform distribution over the hypercube $[0,1]^d$ has an entropy of $0$.
 This indicates that natural images occupy a fractional volume of about $10^{-1.14d}$.
 This can be converted to an estimate of discrete entropy by assuming that log probability is constant within quantization bins.
-For $256$ possible intensity values ($8$ bits), this gives an entropy of $4.20$ bits/dimension (the difference with \Cref{tab:nll} comes from the use of grayscale images here).
+For $8$-bit images (with $256$ possible intensity values), this corresponds to an entropy of $4.20$ bits/dimension (the deviation from the value in \Cref{tab:nll} is due to the use of grayscale images here).
 In other words, there are $\sim 10^{5,180}$ quantized ImageNet images out of $10^{9,860}$ possible images at this resolution.